 This tunnel vision is the elitist nonsense that limits cricket and its growth, and has done so for too long.
-What’s the issue that there are young teenagers playing international women’s cricket?
-Young teens have played men’s Test cricket.
-There is no such thing as integrity in records, and yes, Hasan Raza would still have debuted at 14 even if record-tracking gate-keepers ran onto the field in disgust.
+What’s the issue that there are young teenagers playing international women’s cricket, considering young teens have played men’s Test cricket.
+Hasan Raza would still have debuted at 14 even if record-tracking gate-keepers ran onto the field in disgust.
 For records’ sake, no one even knows how old Shahid Afridi was when he made his One Day International debut in 1996.
-Not even him, it appears.
+Not even Afridi himself, it appears.

 Records are meant to be broken.
 Cricket, like every other athletic endeavour, goes through revolution.
 Numbers end up different across different eras and for different reasons, and for that, the numbers may not lie, but they also don’t tell the whole truth.
 Context and conceptualising needs to be done to done to come to conclusions.
-Technologies change.
-Formats change.
-Bradman’s 99.94 isn’t just special because no one has come close since, but because no one in his era was within 10 miles of him, and on uncovered wickets, no less.
+Technology changes cricket.
+Formats change cricket.
+Bradman’s 99.94 isn’t just special because no one has come close since, but because no one in his era was within ten miles of him, and on uncovered wickets, no less.

 Bradman’s averarage isn’t sacred because it’s a number we memorise growing up and aspire to, but because there is a possibility that no one will eclipse it.
 If someone was to reach or surpass Bradman’s numbers, one should applaud them, though the attitude shown by stats gate-keepers suggests they’d rather this happen when they are buried six feet under.